blackroytech/blackroytech.github.io/README.md

 <p float="left">
 <img width="300" height="550" alt="image" src="https://github.com/user-attachments/assets/ce4d4414-4fb6-4872-b3c7-4e8593c5b96f" /> <img width="300" height="550" alt="touchSensor" src="https://github.com/user-attachments/assets/e9037af4-4fe9-4a9a-8961-839dd7b8653b" />
 </p>

-For the **first enhancement**, I chose to improve the login feature for my application.
-For the original application, the login feature was a simple username and password input field, both of which were hardcoded in the program.
-To enhance this feature, I implemented the Android Biometric API, which allowed me to develop a biometric authentication feature that allows authorized users to use the Touch ID to access and modify the inventory.
-For an easier user experience, a successful message appears if access is granted; however, if the user fails to add a fingerprint to their device, the incorrect fingerprint is used, or the fingerprint feature is not enabled in the device settings, a correlating error message appears denying access.
-With this feature, I reduced security vulnerabilities and modernized the app.
-I improved my code quality and readability by commenting on the steps in each file that handles the code and permissions, demonstrating my ability to follow the principles of clean coding.
-I showcased my abilities and skills in implementing UI design, interacting with UI components in Java, and implementing light security through login biometric credentials using an Android security framework.

-**Course Outcomes Achieved**

-With this enhancement, I was able to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
-Eliminating the hardcoded strings that were used in the original program prevents user credentials from being potentially exposed if the application was to be reversed engineered.
-Adding a security layer such as the Biometric API, allows the user's data to be protected and lowers the chance of exploitaion by validating the user's identity.

 ### Enhancement Two: Algorithms and Data Structures